Below our Sikorsky helicopter, note the intricate detail of the exact model which has been used in a number of movies

 Two Palladium prototype vehicles undergoing testing and are targeted for release in late 2018.
 Models will be available with several Cummins engines and in regular and extended lengths with RV amenities and multiple options… Final adaptations of Ford truck extension and Xanadu Wedge cars.
 Low orbit space shuttle pending FAA approval.

 Gunby’s Xanadu Wedge Graphene/Carbon fiber ballistic missle is often seen beside one of several residences.
 This incredibly comfortable recumbent seating for four features gull-wing doors with hidden tires that appear to be floating on air as it passes by !

-There are actually two X models.
-(XW-1 & XW-2.
-(Xanadu One & Two) Virtually identical in size XW-1 has a Ford V-6 hybrid aluminum/composite engine that runs on LP gas and can auto-select two, four to six cylinders and weighs only 400 lbs.
-LP is 124 octane, (30% more power than high test gasoline) emission free and 90% is made in America.
-The most aerodynamic and lightweight car ever built, it weighs 1840 lbs. while seating four under a glass canopy with six airbags, three roll bars.
-Early testing resulted in over 100 mpg on LP gas.
-As of this printing LP was half the cost of regular gas which means this is the equivalent of over 200 MPG !
-2000 miles without refueling while eliminating “global warming“and the clean burning emission free engine offers a one million mile warranty.
+(Xanadu One & Two) Virtually identical in size X-1 has a Ford V-6 hybrid aluminum/composite proprietary special engine that runs on LP gas and can auto-select two, four to six cylinders while weighing only 400 lbs.
+LP is 124 octane, (30% more energy/power than high test gasoline).
+It is emission free and 90% is made in America.
+The most aerodynamic and lightweight car ever built, X-1 weighs 1840 lbs. while seating four under a glass canopy with six airbags and three roll bars.
+Early testing resulted in over 100 mpg on LP gas and as of this printing LP was half the cost of regular gas which means this is the equivalent of over 200 MPG !
+This translates into 2000 miles without refueling while eliminating “global warming” in a clean burning emission free engine which offers a one million mile warranty.